freeconf/site/content/en/docs/GettingStarted/_index.md

 ## Step 5.)
 Create a startup config

-Create this file with static configuration for your application and accompanying RESTCONF server
+Create this file with static configuration for your application and accompanying RESTCONF server in the file `startup.json`

 ```json
 {